wanx-troopers/wanx-troopers.github.io/wan-animate-mocha.md

 Experienced user:
 > I never use positive prompt, leave it empty, only when gen video with cat then I dont know
 > why but wanimate likes if you put cat in positive prompt but for everything else leave it empty

+The only model with Wan 2.2 in the name to use Clip Embeds (possibly because it's truly Wan 2.1 not 2.2).

 ## WanAnimate V2 .safetensors File